kyeotic/blog/posts/2023/moving-to-deno-deploy.md

 })
 ```

+That's it.
+You can now `deno run -A main.ts` or push this to Deno Deploy.
+Its so tiny!
+This is the most minimal static-site/blog kit I've ever found, and I love it.

-Wow!
-Look how tiny that is!
-After doing this any markdown files in `/posts` will be turned into posts, and their [front matter](https://jekyllrb.com/docs/front-matter/) will be parsed using the (currently undocumented) options:
+Markdown files in `/posts` will be turned into posts, and their [front matter](https://jekyllrb.com/docs/front-matter/) will be parsed using the (currently undocumented) options:

 * `title`: title of the post, rendered at the top as an `<H1>`
 * `pathname`: a url override.
 Without this the file name will be used for the url.